 Referring a student to the BIT can be done by anyone anonymously and the information received is confidential.
 The BIT investigates every referral and develops a plan to ensure the safety and success of all of the members our community.
-Referrals can be made by submitting a BIT Incident Form electronically or in paper to Turner 113, calling 603-366-5215 or emailing any member of the BIT.
+Submissions can be made by calling 603-366-5215 or emailing any member of the BIT.

 - Larissa Baia, VPSSA - Phone: 366-5215, Email:email@example.com

 - Marti Bolduc, Counselor - Phone: 366-5261, Email: firstname.lastname@example.org

 - Melissa Plyler, Counselor - Phone: 366-5218, Email: email@example.com